nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The difference for exclusive filters is that an `and` is used instead of `or` to compose the filters.
 The sequence for deletion is similar, except that filters are removed from the set before composing the filters.

 ### Appointment Book
 Tutor Tracker's Appointment Book allows users to manage and keep track his/her tuition appointments.

-#### Rationale
-As Tutor Tracker is an application to aid users to track their upcoming tuition appointments, allowing user to store a list of his/her tuition appointment is core of Tutor Tracker.

 The proposed appointment feature is to facilitate the user to keep track of his/her tuition appointments.
 It implements the following operations: